nikhilcmurthy/iot-csharp/docs/Application.rst

 To process the events received by your subscriptions you need to register an event callback method.

+- ``device Type `` - string (identifies the device type across all types of devices in the organization)
-- ``event.device`` - string (uniquely identifies the device across all types of devices in the organization)
+- ``device Id `` - string (uniquely identifies the device across all devices of the above type in the organization)
 - ``eventName`` - string
 - ``eventFormat`` - string
 - ``eventData`` - string

 .. code:: C#

-    public static void processEvent(String eventName, string format, string data) {
+    public static void processEvent(string deviceType,string deviceId ,String eventName, string format, string data) {
         // Do something
     }